-Version Upgrade
+Version upgrade

-Nebula Dashboard Enterprise Edition supports upgrading the version of the existing NebulaGraph cluster.
+NebulaGraph Dashboard Enterprise Edition supports upgrading the version of the existing NebulaGraph cluster.

 - During the upgrade, the cluster will replace binary files.
 The upgrade speed is fast, but the cluster will still be stopped and restarted. - · Automatic rollback is not supported.
-Users can manually upgrade the cluster again when the upgrade failed. - The upgrade cannot be stopped or cancelled.
+Users can manually upgrade the cluster again when the upgrade failed. - The upgrade cannot be stopped or canceled.

-- Only supports upgrading the NebulaGraph cluster that version greater than 3.0.0. - Do not supports upgrading cluster across major version. - The community edition can be upgraded to the enterprise edition by uploading and verifying licenses, and the enterprise edition can be upgraded to the community edition. - The cluster can be upgraded to a minor version in the current major version, including a smaller version than the current minor version. - 1.
+- Only supports upgrading the NebulaGraph cluster that version greater than 3.0.0 to the version equal to or lower than 3.2.1.
+To upgrade to 3.3.0, see manual upgrade. - Do not support upgrading clusters across the major version. - The community edition can be upgraded to the enterprise edition by uploading and verifying licenses, and the enterprise edition can be upgraded to the community edition. - The cluster can be upgraded to a minor version in the current major version, including a smaller version than the current minor version. - 1.
 At the top navigation bar of the Dashboard Enterprise Edition page, click Cluster Management. - 2.
 On the right side of the target cluster, click Detail. - 3.
 On the left-side navigation bar of the page, click Operation->Version Upgrade. - 4.
-On the Version Upgrade page, confirm Current NebulaGraph version, select the upgrade version and then click Next.
+On the Version Upgrade page, confirm Current NebulaGraph version and select the upgrade version.